 One of our main aims at Bothwell Primary School is to build on and consolidate the already strong, supportive links with our parents and the wider community.
-It cannot be over-stressed just how important it is that you, as parents, outwith Covid restrictions, feel welcome to come into the school at any time to discuss any concerns you may have about your children.
+It is important that you, as parents, feel welcome to come into the school at any time to discuss any concerns you may have about your children.

-There are normally two formal Parents' Evenings; one in November and one in March.
+There are two formal Parents' Evenings; one in November and one in March.
 These meetings are in place to give you the opportunity to discuss your child's progress with the class teacher.
-This session these meetings are being held in different formats, in line with Government guidance.

-In addition to these more formal meetings, when not restricted by Covid, parents/carers are invited into the school at various times throughout the year to see the children showcase their work; through assemblies, presentations and open afternoons.
+In addition to these more formal meetings, parents/carers are invited into the school at various times throughout the year to see the children showcase their work; through assemblies, presentations and open afternoons.
 There are also events organised to keep parents up-to-date with the stage of your child; parent workshops, transition events for P1 and P7 and parent participation in class projects.

-This session, your child will also be enrolled in a Google Classroom to support home learning and home-school links.
-Homework set by your child's Class Teacher will be posted on here, along with teaching resources and tasks, should these be required, in the event of a school closure/move to blended learning.
+Children are also be enrolled in a Google Classroom for homework and to encourage homeschool links.
+Homework set by your child's Class Teacher will be posted on here, along with teaching resources and tasks.
 Children can access their Google Classroom via their Glow account, which every child is provided with when they enrol in school.

 Our bi-monthly newsletter will be e-mailed to you, keeping you up to date with events going on in the school.
 The school website also informs you of events in both the school and which the school takes part in, within the community.
 It includes reviews of activities the children have been involved in and also important information about upcoming dates and events.
 Our Twitter account keeps parents informed of upcoming events and successes of the children, as they occur.
-This session, we have also launched the Bothwell Primary School app, which can be downloaded onto Smartphones and tablets to keep parents up to date with news, events and important information e.g. our Recovery Plan and Risk Assessment for Covid 19.
+We have launched the Bothwell Primary School app, which can be downloaded onto Smartphones and tablets to keep parents up to date with news, events and important information.